li143yf/HubGNN/README.md

 ```
 ### Datasets

-Computer, Physics, Flickr and Reddit are obtained from the Deep Graph Librar ([DGL](https://www.dgl.ai/)).
+Computer, Physics, Flickr and Reddit are obtained from the Deep Graph Library ([DGL](https://www.dgl.ai/)).
 The ogbn-arxiv and ogbn-products datasets are obtained from the Open Graph Benchmark ([OGB](https://ogb.stanford.edu/)).

 ### Parameter settings